nitrate-lang/nitrate/libnitrate-parser/README.md

 ## Building

-This library is built as a part of the QUIX program repository.
+This library is built as a part of the Nitrate program repository.
-There is no documentation for building this library separately without the rest of the QUIX project build system.
+There is no documentation for building this library separately without the rest of the Nitrate project build system.

 ## Bugs and Issues